signed/sandboxes/sandbox-openapiiniciative/swagger-parser/Readme.md

 - OperationMother to ensure all the necessary fields are set for validation

 SwaggerSort:
-- Sort elements in a reproducible manor if there are not
+- Sort elements in a reproducible manor if they are not already sorted by json annotations
   - paths
   - definitions
   - parameters